DavidMorgan92/wanderlust/README.md

 Problems #1 and #2 are vital to fulfilling business goal #1 and user goal #1 and have high feasibility so these will be the focus of the first release.

 Problem #3 refers to a radically different UI from our competitors.
-It is recommended that this be implemented as an optional UI that can be toggle on or off in place of a traditional UI.
+It is recommended that this be implemented as an optional UI that can be toggle on or off in place of a traditional UI, thus facilitating A/B testing to determine its acceptability.
 This will be the lowest priority goal of the MVP, and will only be implemented after problems #1 and #2 have been satisfactorily solved, and with time permitting.

 [↑ Back to top](#wanderlust)

 ### Scope

+The scope plane is about defining requirements based on the goals established on the strategy plane.

+#### Allow the user to choose from one of a set of travel packages

+##### Data Storage

+A mock data store will be used to back the website.
+It can be initialized from a JSON file.
+This will avoid the need to build a real back end for the website, allowing development of the front end to continue independently of the back end.

+The data store will contain a structured dataset representing the information about the available travel packages such as location, flights, hotels and price.

+#### Provide a user interface that is similar to what is provided by competitors' websites

+##### Map View

+A common feature of our competitors' websites' UIs is that they include a map view of the chosen hotel.
+[Google Maps API](https://developers.google.com/maps/documentation/javascript) can facilitate this.

+##### Local Attractions

+A common feature of our competitors' websites' UIs is that they include a list of local attractions.
+The [Google Places API](https://developers.google.com/maps/documentation/javascript/places) can be used to get information about these places.

+#### Provide a user interface which is a display of 3D spinning globe with city markers

+[Preliminary testing](https://davidmorgan92.github.io/three-test/) has shown that [three.js](https://threejs.org/) can be leveraged to provide this functionality.
+Additionally, there are [examples](https://codepen.io/ksenia-k/pen/NWERpmb) to be found on the internet of this kind of functionality being implemented.

 [↑ Back to top](#wanderlust)